ngoworldcommunity/NGOWorld/docs/FrontendSetup.md

 We use a `.env` file using the `dotenv` package inside the root of the directory.
 You must create a `.env` file similar to [.env.example](../.env.example) file.

-**Remember**, if you are working on **THE FRONTEND ONLY**, you can skip the backend setup and simply setup a put `VITE_MILANAPI="https://milan-server.vercel.app"` in the file, else you need to [setup the backend locally](/docs/BackendSetup.md) as well and then put the local backend url in the `.env` file.

 ## Next steps 🚀

 So now you have the the frontend up and running locally.
 Now you can start working on the issues.

-- If you need your own backend and want to make changes there as well, you can follow [Setting up the backend locally](/docs/BackendSetup.md).
+- To make sure all the API calls are made setup the backend too, you can follow these steps to [setup the backend locally](/docs/BackendSetup.md).